 37. Gelato at Gelato Mania in Green Point – particularly the watermelon sorbet.

 38. Koeksisters – fried doughy treats soaked in lightly spiced syrup.
-The round, doughy ones covered with coconut (koesisters) found in Bo Kaap are wonderful, but the plaited ones in the supermarkets are yummy too.
+The round, doughy ones covered with coconut (koesisters) found in Bo Kaap are wonderful, but the plaited, ultra-syrupy ones (koeksisters) in the supermarkets are yummy too.
 The Rose Corner Cafe in Bo-Kaap is the place to go.

-39. Ice cream from The Creamery in Newlands, Salt River and various markets.
+39. Ice cream from The Creamery in Newlands, Claremont, Mouille Point and Durbanville.

 You probably already know about Cape Town’s world-class wines, and reputation for being a coffee-lover’s paradise, but the locals want make sure you don’t miss out on these drinks too:

 41. Rooibos tea – ‘red bush’ tea, grown in the Cederberg region, is a caffeine-free, anti-oxidant packed national treasure.
 Try it black (red!) with lemon, or order a cinnamon and honey-topped red cappuccino (Lekker in Kalk Bay makes a killer version) or latte.
 Bos ice tea is a great cold version.

 43. Amarula – African animals get intoxicated on fermented marula fruit but we recommend this cream-based liqueur version.
 Drink it straight or in a Dom Pedro.